Syria

 Economic Structure

-The agricultural sector contributes about 28% to the overall GDP and employs about a quarter of the Syrian population.
+Services and agriculture are the two most important sectors, each contributing more than 40% to the overall GDP (2023), employing about a quarter of the Syrian population.
 The processing of cotton as well as wool and nylon are important for the manufacturing sector supplemented by industrial engineering industries including cement, glass, batteries, and pharmaceuticals.
 Food processing is another important sector and includes the processing of salt which is extracted from the country's salt lakes, vegetable oils, canned fruits and vegetables, tobacco, and dairy products.

 Usage of GSP Preferences

-About 2% of overall EU imports from Syria are imported using GSP preferential tariffs.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 4%.
+Although 65% of Syria's exports to the EU were eligible for GSP preferential tariffs in 2023, the preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at less than 1%.

 Trade with the EU